hirefrank/bowery-sms/README.md

 - Receive the daily workout every morning as a text message.
 - Log your result from a workout. e.g. "+ 4 rounds"
 - Log a PR for a movement or activity. e.g. "Clean 1RM: 135lbs"
-- Search your PRs for an activity or movement. e.g. "Clean 1RM"
+- Search your PRs for a movement or activity. e.g. "?
+Clean 1RM"